JiaLingTu/Radial_slice_3d_array/README.md

 ## 2. Slice
 We want to take the radial slice around the center point lied on z=0 plane, and take the z-axis as the rotation axis.
-The following image is the examples which is refer to [documentations of pyvista](https://docs.pyvista.org/examples/01-filter/slicing.html).
+The following image is the examples which refer to [documentations of pyvista](https://docs.pyvista.org/examples/01-filter/slicing.html).

 ![examples](./doc/slice.png)